 Admission to the MSN program is competitive.
 We seek highly motivated nurses who have obtained their Bachelor of Science in Nursing degree and desire to further professional development to advance their career.
 Once students have been admitted into the program, they become members of a cohort.
 This means that the same group of students goes through the program together.
 The cohort experience provides the students with the opportunity to develop a sense of community with their classmates as they study, network, and support each other in the graduate learning experience.
 The cohort learning experience begins with a two day residency at the Grand Rapids W.A.
 Lettinga Campus and ends with another two day residency for the NURS795 MSN Special Project or NURS799 MSN Thesis.

 The MSN Program is a 28-month program that begins once a year.
-Courses within the program are delivered entirely online except for the practicum components of NURS765 and NURS787 courses.
-Practicum sites for the NURS765C and NURS787C courses will be arranged for students based on students’ geographic locations.
+Courses within the program are delivered entirely online except for the practicum component of NURS787/NURS787C.
+Practicum sites for the NURS787C will be arranged for students based on students’ geographic locations.

 **Upon discussion with MSN Advisor, Student will elect to conduct either a Special Research Project (NURS795) or do the traditional thesis (NURS799).